phidra/notes/2021-04-03-the-single-responsibility-principle-revisited.md

 > Try to make sense of it, code your solutions, and come back to it later when you’ll have more knowledge about the context, to improve your design.

-(mais le souci, c'est qu'à cause des contraintes de temps et de pression, on ne prend pas toujours le temps de revenir modifier cette première implémentation maintenant qu'on a mieux compris le problème)
+(et le vrai souci, c'est qu'à cause des contraintes de temps et de pression, on ne prend pas toujours le temps de revenir modifier cette première implémentation maintenant qu'on a mieux compris le problème...)

 > This is what this article is about: we need to be precise when we state the problem, or we won’t understand how to solve it.